-Volunteers prepare the garden for visitors according to the weather, the number of visitors expected that day, and their own comfort level with the materials.
+Volunteers prepare the garden under the supervision of Arboretum staff.
 The garden is a place of constant discovery as the seasons change.
 Many visitors are in the garden for the first time, and there is always something new to explore.